 This would actually be the second time a D&D show made it on the air.
 A kid’s cartoon show ran for two seasons in the ’80s.
 The roleplaying game was a sensation, selling millions by the early ’80s.
 It also coincided with the “Satanic Panic” gripping the nation at the time.
 Parents wanted it banned.
 In an effort to make the brand “kid safe,” a Saturday morning cartoon was produced.

-Dungeons & Dragons as a brand has actually benefited from the pandemic, as many families are playing more role playing games while hunkered down at home.
-In fact, sales have gone up for all things D&D, 20% over the previous year.
-So one can see why Paramount and Hasbro are attempting to strike while the iron is hot.
+The popularity of Dungeons & Dragons continues to skyrocket.
+So one can see why Paramount wants to attempting to strike while the iron is hot.
 We know we can’t wait to see Beholders, Displacer Beasts, and Tiamat fighting off warriors and wizards on our TV screens.

 And if you want more D&D, please relive the amazing time Vin Diesel sat down with us for a campaign.